LaunchCodeEducation/csharp-web-dev-curriculum/content/flow-collections/reading/list/index.md

 {{% /expand %}}

 {{% expand `Sort()` %}}
-   Rearranges the elements of an `List` into ascending order.
+   Rearranges the elements of a `List` into ascending order.

    ```csharp
    planets.Sort();